-- Specify the RTL library for a single file, or the files in a
+- Specify the RTL library for a single file, or the

-field.Note: This option applies to VHDL files only.
+the Library text field.Note: This option applies to VHDL files only.
 By default, HDL sources are added to the xil_defaultlib library.
 You can create or reference additional user VHDL libraries as needed.
 For Verilog and SystemVerilog files, leave the library set to xil_defaultlib.

 - Removes the selected source files from the list of files to be added.

-- Move Up / Move Down
+- Move Up/Move Down

 - Moves the file or directory up/down in the list order.
 The order of the files affects the order of elaboration and compilation during downstream processes such as synthesis and simulation.
 See Specifying the Top Module and Reordering Source Files.